 Teen treatment for Teen Dissociative Identity Disorder, or Multiple Personality Disorder, often involves several different approaches.
 Because the disorder commonly exists along with other disorders, therapists will design treatment in order to address a teen’s symptoms accordingly.

-While there is no medication specifically designed for the treatment of Multiple Personality Disorder, sometimes medications will be given for symptoms of Depression and Anxiety.
-Because Depression especially can be so intense in those with the disorder, often medication can help provide relief from these symptoms.
+While there is no medication specifically designed for the teen multiple personality disorder treatment, sometimes medications will be given for symptoms of depression and anxiety.
+Because depression especially can be so intense in those with the disorder, often medication can help provide relief from these symptoms.